Skip to main content

 Contacts represent all the people you store in Conversion.
 They can come from your CRM, your marketing automation, or directly from user activity like filling out a form.
 Every contact has key information such as their subscription status, name, email, and associated company.

-When you sync with Salesforce, both leads and contacts are stored as contacts in Conversion.
 Each contact can only be associated with a single company.

 Where contacts come from